Skip to content

 Adolescent (12-17) Mental Health Servcies

-DepressionAnxiety, and OCD are some of the most common disorders in adolescents today.
+DepressionAnxiety, and ADD/ADHD are some of the most common disorders in adolescents today.
 Our adolescent mental health provider, Eddie Mariscal PMHNP-BC, can help to treat your adolescent, who is 12 to 17 years of age, on a short-term or long-term basis depending on the needs of your adolescent and the family.

-We believe that the lack of services for our youth is unfortunate because mental health problems in adolescence can be extremely disruptive and painful.
 If untreated, depression, anxiety and other disorders can progress into life-long problems for teens.
 That’s why we have mental health services designed just for them.

 Depression